carinemores/ecoliCPS/README.md

 ## Introduction

-`ecoliCPS` is a repository created to provide all scripts used to generate the genomes presented and described in the publication "Complete Genomes of *E. coli* with diverse K-antigens" by Mores *et al.* MRA (2023), including including setup, walkthroughs, example commands, and test data.
+`ecoliCPS` is a repository created to provide all scripts used to generate the genomes presented and described in the publication "Complete Genomes of *E. coli* with diverse K-antigens" by Mores *et al.* MRA (2023), including including setup, walkthroughs and example commands.

-**STILL NEED TO INCLUDE GUPPY EXACT COMMANDS (aske Chris) AND TEST DATA!**

 ## 1. Installation Instructions and Dependencies